 My journey to study, create awareness, and be active in this particular area started around 2009.
 Since then we have been doing small projects in our courses in the MBA/IS program mostly to create awareness among the students about this devastating problem caused by the wasteful Information Communication and Technology (ICT) devices.
-These projects are teambased and a team usually comprised of students from different countries.
-The outcome of this approach was far reaching: though it was conceived locally at Roosevelt, awareness spread thru the students to countries like China, India, Africa and many others (including to other groups within the USA).
+These projects are team-based and a team usually comprised of students from different countries.
+The outcome of this approach was far reaching: though it was conceived locally at Roosevelt, awareness spread thru the students to countries like China, India and many others (including to other groups within the USA).
 We remember on one occasion a student from India told us (in 2012) that she wrote to the principal of her former institution about her team project in e-waste management.
-The principal invited her to visit India and make a presentation about the project work on e-waste collection along with the garbage collection bins on campus.
+The principal invited her to visit India and make a presentation about the project work on e-waste management.
+As an outcome the institution in India now has recycling bins for e-waste collection along with the garbage collection bins on campus.
 Additionally, they are gradually extending this facility to other institutions around India.

-The information used in writing this on-going research work was collected from various case studies and scholarly and popular journal articles and recent publications on the web and other publications.
+The information used in writing this on-going research work was collected from various case studies and scholarly and popular journal articles and recent publications, for example on the web and others.
 It is also based on our own works and experiences as wells as personal communications with different national and international expert groups in the field.
 The goal of this literature review was to determine the current state of best practices in the field.
 In our research findings we found that Switzerland was the first country in the world to implement a proper federally regulated e-waste management program in 1991.
-Currently, in Switzerland 98% of all e-waste are recycled or incinerated properly to produce energy as well as to prevent pollution in the air by using state-of-the-art technologies.
-The Swiss model (i.e. the Wheel of Life) for managing e-waste is a success story for recycling and protecting their environment from pollution and the rest of the world can learn best practices from them.
+Currently, 98% of electronics waste in Switzerland is properly recycled or incinerated to produce energy in clean-burning factories with scrubbers to prevent air pollution.
+The Swiss model (i.e. the Wheel of Life) for e-waste management seems to work to protect their environment and the rest of the world can learn best practices from them.